 HRIS, or human resources information systems, can make the recruiting process much easier for many organizations.
 Using HRIS, companies are able to easily accept online applications and resumes and filter those applications to the relevant areas and managers.
-HRIS can also be extremely helpful after hire, when new employee information must be obtained and filed.
+HRIS software can also be extremely helpful after hire, when new employee information must be obtained and filed.

 Prospective employees can submit applications and resumes online with HRIS, which saves costs associated with printed applications and helps to keep the hiring process much more organized.
 HRIS can be set so that only qualified applicants are able to apply, which can save managers many hours sorting through applications.
 Using HRIS for hiring may attract more qualified applicants that are comfortable using technology.